equalframework/equal-doc/docs/howtos-and-examples/basic-webapp.md

       /views
 ```

-===== 3.
-Create related DB tables =====
+## 3. Create related DB tables

 **(Estimated time : 2 minutes)**

-Open your internet browser and go to the //core_utils// application.
-For instance, http://localhost/easyobject/index.php?show=core_utils.
+Open your internet browser and go to the `core_utils` application.
+For instance, http:`localhost/equal/index.php?show=core_utils.

-(If you are getting confused, see easyObject [[http://easyobject.cedricfrancoys.be/wiki/url_mechanism|URL mechanism]].)
+If you are getting confused, read the [HTTP native](/architecture-concepts/http-native/#invoking-controllers) section.

-> URL ?

-Now, among the packages list, select the newly created //blog// package, then choose the //sql-schema// plugin and click 'ok'.
+Now, among the packages list, select the newly created `blog` package, then choose the `sql-schema` plugin and click 'ok'.

 In the right panel, you should see the following SQL code :
 ```sql